Fundament-Software/scopes/doc/module-FunctionChain.rst

 .. type:: FunctionChain

    A plain type of storage type `_type(*)`.

+   .. spice:: (__call ...)
-.. fn:: (FunctionChain.append self f)
+   .. fn:: (append self f)

       Append function `f` to function chain.
 When the function chain is called, `f` will be called last.
 The return value of `f` will be ignored.
-.. spice:: (FunctionChain.__call ...)
+   .. inline:: (on self)

+      Returns a decorator that appends the provided function to the function chain.
+   .. fn:: (clear self)

+      Clear the function chain.
+When the function chain is applied next, no functions will be called.
-.. fn:: (FunctionChain.prepend self f)
+   .. fn:: (prepend self f)

       Prepend function `f` to function chain.
 When the function chain is called, `f` will be called first.
 The return value of `f` will be ignored.
-.. inline:: (FunctionChain.on self)

-   Returns a decorator that appends the provided function to the function chain.
-.. fn:: (FunctionChain.clear self)

-   Clear the function chain.
-When the function chain is applied next, no functions will be called.
 .. sugar:: (decorate-fnchain ...)
 .. sugar:: (fnchain name)